anna-gayle/sdg-py/DOCUMENTATION.md

 ## Dependencies

 - Python 3.x
-- Tkinter (usually included with Python)
+- Tkinter (usually included with Python, used for UI)
+- Pillow (used for Icons)

 ## Contributing